Sampson-Lee/Sampson-Lee/README.md

 AU-Aware Vision Transformers for Biased Facial Expression Recognition. \
 **S. Mao, X. Li**, Q. Wu, and X. Peng. \
 [**Paper**]() & [**Code**]() will come soon. \
-Submitted to Transactions on Image Processing (TIP).
+Submitted to the Transactions on Image Processing (TIP).